JetBrains/guide/site/webstorm/tips/version-on-hover/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.jpeg
-leadin: |
+---
 Hold the *Cmd/Ctrl* key and hover over a package name in *package.json* to see its description and the latest available version.
----